2018–19 Temple Owls women's basketball team

-The 2018–19 Temple Owls women's basketball team will represent Temple University during the 2018–19 NCAA Division I women's basketball season.
-The season marks the sixth for the Owls as members of the American Athletic Conference.
-The Owls, led by eleventh year head coach Tonya Cardoza, play their home games at McGonigle Hall and the Liacouras Center.
+The 2018–19 Temple Owls women's basketball team represented Temple University during the 2018–19 NCAA Division I women's basketball season.
+The season marked the sixth for the Owls as members of the American Athletic Conference.
+The Owls, led by eleventh year head coach Tonya Cardoza, played their home games at McGonigle Hall and the Liacouras Center.
 They finished the season 11–19, 7–9 in AAC play to finish a tie for fifth place.
 They lost in the first of the American Athletic Conference women's tournament to Memphis.

 Media

 All Owls home games will have video streaming on Owls TV, ESPN3, or AAC Digital.
 Road games will typically be streamed on the opponent's website, though conference road games could also appear on ESPN3 or AAC Digital.
 There are no radio broadcasts for Owls women's basketball games.